Scott--R/Tailwind_Local_Control_API/README.md

 ### 3.4 Set Status LED Brightness(For iQ3 device, supported since 9.96)

-> Now we can set the brightness of Green status LED which indicates the device is online.
+> Now we can set the brightness of Green status LED that indicates the device is online.

 | Brief | Set Door Status LED Brightness |
 |-------|:---|